RealNashTech/Tribal-Goods-Trail/README.md

-# Tribal Goods Trail
+Tribal Goods Trail

-A free, map-based directory highlighting Native-owned businesses, creators, and community sellers across Oregon, the Pacific Northwest, and eventually nationwide.
+Tribal Goods Trail is a free, map-based directory that helps people find Native-owned businesses, artists, creators, and community sellers across Oregon and the Pacific Northwest — with plans to expand nationwide.

-Tribal Goods Trail helps users discover Native-owned shops, food, art, cultural goods, services, and community-based sellers—with no account required.
-Listings appear on an interactive real-time map after a manual review process designed to ensure clarity, cultural respect, and adherence to platform guidelines.
+The goal is simple: make it easier for people to discover Native-owned shops, food, art, cultural goods, services, and community-based sellers.
+No account is required.
+Listings appear on an interactive real-time map after a quick manual review to ensure clarity, cultural respect, and alignment with platform guidelines.

----

-## Purpose
+Purpose

-Native-owned businesses and cultural sellers deserve visibility—whether they operate licensed storefronts or sell directly within their communities.
+Native-owned businesses and cultural sellers deserve visibility—whether they run a storefront, travel as vendors, or sell directly within their communities.
 Tribal Goods Trail supports:

-- officially registered businesses and LLCs
+officially registered businesses and LLCs

-- Tribal enterprises and Native-led nonprofits
+Tribal enterprises and Native-led nonprofits

-- community sellers such as salmon makers, jerky sellers, beadworkers, firewood sellers, and huckleberry gatherers
+community sellers such as salmon makers, beadworkers, jerky sellers, firewood sellers, and huckleberry gatherers

-- powwow vendors and seasonal sellers
+powwow vendors and seasonal sellers

-- independent Native artists and creators
+independent Native artists and creators

-Listings come from a combination of seller submissions and publicly available information gathered from Tribal enterprise websites, nonprofit registries, and other free business directories.
+Listings come from seller submissions and publicly available information, including Tribal enterprise websites, nonprofit registries, and other open business directories.

----

-## Features
+Features

-- Free to use with no account required
+Free to use — no account required

-- Interactive map updated after listing approvals
+Interactive map updated after listing approvals

-- Searchable directory with categories and filters
+Searchable directory with filters and categories

-- Business profiles with distance, contact information, and details
+Business profiles with distance, contact info, and details

-- Manual review process for clarity and cultural respect
+Manual review process for clarity and cultural respect

-- Supports both official businesses and community-based sellers
+Supports both official businesses and community-based sellers

-- Designed for the Pacific Northwest, expanding nationwide
+Originally designed for the Pacific Northwest, expanding nationwide

-- In-app links to all policy and legal documents
+In-app links to all policy and legal documents

----

-## How Listings Work
+How Listings Work

-Sellers self-identify as Native American, Alaska Native, or Indigenous and affirm that their representation is truthful.
+Sellers self-identify as Native American, Alaska Native, or Indigenous and confirm the accuracy of their information.
 Tribal Goods Trail does not verify Tribal enrollment or citizenship.

-Platform review ensures:
+During review, the platform checks for:

-- clarity of information
+clarity of information

-- alignment with guidelines
+alignment with guidelines

-- cultural respect
+cultural respect

-- truthful representation as stated by the seller
+truthful self-identification as stated by the seller

 Tribal Goods Trail does not verify:

-- business licenses or registration
+business licenses or registration

-- food safety or health permits
+food safety or health permits

-- tax status or legal compliance
+tax status or legal compliance

-- authenticity of cultural items under the Indian Arts & Crafts Act (IACA)
+authenticity of cultural goods under the Indian Arts & Crafts Act (IACA)

-Sellers are responsible for compliance with all Tribal, State, and Federal laws.
-Users are responsible for interactions and transactions with listed businesses.
+Sellers are responsible for their legal compliance.
+Users are responsible for their interactions and transactions with listed businesses.

----

-## Legal Framework
+Legal Framework

-The repository includes a complete legal documentation set, located in `/docs/legal/`, consisting of:
+All legal documents can be found in /docs/legal/, including:

-- Privacy Policy
+Privacy Policy

-- Terms of Service
+Terms of Service

-- Submission & Verification Policy
+Submission & Verification Policy

-- Business Listing Disclaimer
+Business Listing Disclaimer

-- Data Security Practices
+Data Security Practices

-- Community Guidelines
+Community Guidelines

-- Content Moderation Policy
+Content Moderation Policy

 Key principles:

-- Listings are not endorsements by Tribal Goods Trail or any Tribal Nation
+Listings are not endorsements

-- Sellers are independent and not employees or agents of Tribal Goods Trail
+Sellers are independent and not representatives of Tribal Goods Trail

-- Tribal Goods Trail is not a marketplace and does not process transactions
+Tribal Goods Trail is not a marketplace and does not process transactions

-- Sellers self-identify as Native-owned; Tribal enrollment is not verified
+Sellers self-identify as Native-owned; Tribal enrollment is not verified

-- Cultural goods are the seller’s responsibility under IACA
+Cultural goods fall under the seller’s responsibility and may be subject to IACA

-- Some listings originate from publicly available information
+Some listings originate from publicly accessible sources

-This legal structure ensures transparency, safety, and respect for Native communities and users.
+This legal structure helps ensure safety, transparency, and respect for Native communities and users.

----

-## Tech Stack
+Tech Stack

-- React Native / Expo
+React Native / Expo

-- Firebase Firestore
+Firebase Firestore (real-time data)

-- Firebase Storage
+Firebase Storage (images)

-- Expo Router
+Expo Router

-- GitHub Pages (for policy hosting)
+GitHub Pages (policy hosting)

----

-## Operator
+Operator

 Tribal Goods Trail is operated by:
-**Real Nash Tech & Consulting (Sole Proprietorship)**
+Real Nash Tech & Consulting (Sole Proprietorship) Woodburn, Oregon
-Woodburn, Oregon
-Contact: **a.gentry88@icloud.com**
+Contact: a.gentry88@icloud.com

----

-## Community Commitment
+Community Commitment

-Although the creator is not a Tribal member, the project is rooted in long-standing ties to the Confederated Tribes of Warm Springs and a commitment to supporting Native-owned businesses with accuracy, respect, and visibility.
+Although the creator is not a Tribal member, the project is built on long-standing ties with the Confederated Tribes of Warm Springs and a commitment to supporting Native-owned businesses with accuracy, respect, and visibility.

-The platform grows as the community grows.
-Each listing contributes to strengthening Native economies, families, and cultural resilience.
+The directory grows with community contributions.
+Every new listing helps strengthen Native economies, families, and cultural resilience.

----

-## Contributions
+Contributions

 Suggestions, corrections, and pull requests are welcome.
-Community feedback helps ensure accuracy and cultural respect across all listings.
+Community input helps improve accuracy and ensure cultural respect across the platform.

----

-## License
+License

-This repository is licensed under the MIT License unless otherwise noted.
+This repository is licensed under the MIT License, unless otherwise noted.

----

-Thank you for supporting Native-owned businesses and creators.